UF Dietetics Graduate Program

 In addition, the program concentration in Nutrition Education and Wellness prepares interns to develop in-depth and comprehensive nutrition education programs and materials for patients, clients, and other members of the community, fostering the self-efficacy of those populations and empowering them to make positive health behavior changes.

-To be eligible for the UF MS-DI program, applicants must have completed or be in the process of completing an accredited Didactic Program in Dietetics (DPD).
+To be eligible for the UF MS-DI program, applicants must have completed or be in the process of completing an accredited Didactic Program in Dietetics (DPD) and obtain/will obtain a DPD Verification Statement.
 The DPD provides the required dietetics coursework leading to a bachelor's or graduate degree.
 See the Academy of Nutrition and Dietetics and the Accreditation Council for Education in Nutrition and Dietetics for more information.

 The UF MS-DI program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (the Academy or AND), 120 S. Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 1-800-877-1600, www.eatrightpro.org/acend.